We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 One of the most well-known and well-loved internal condom brands is FC2.
 They’re latex-free, and FC2 condoms can be inserted hours in advance, which allows you to enjoy intimate moments uninterrupted.

 Dental dams are used between the mouth and vulva or mouth and anus to reduce the risk of STI transmission between partners.
 They’re rectangular or square and usually made of latex.

 If you want something that’s ready to go, the Crosstex 19100 Dental Dam is a great option.

 You can also make a DIY dental dam with an external or internal condom.

-Trojan’s Ultra Ribbed Spermicidal Condoms are great if you want an added layer of pregnancy prevention.
+Trojan Ultra Ribbed Spermicidal Condoms can be great if you want an added layer of pregnancy prevention.

 If the condom slips or breaks, the spermicidal lubricant can help prevent sperm from reaching and fertilizing an egg.

 Another bonus?
 These condoms are ribbed for added sensation.